-- 289 successful completion of the training; and 290 (3) Funded significantly by the employer (50 percent or greater).
-291 b) Businesses may be reimbursed by the TAA program for up to 50 percent of the costs incurred by the 292 providing the training; including staff/instructor time or training materials.
-293 c) Customized skills training can be provided after a TAA participant is hired or if a business makes a 294 commitment to hire the participant upon successful completion of the training.
-295 296 F. Allowances: 297 298 1.
-Job Search 299 a) Certified workers who apply for TAA services may be eligible for Job Search Allowances.
-Job Search 300 Allowances can cover expenses incurred by participants while seeking employment outside their normal 301 commuting area.
-302 b) Participants may receive reimbursement for ninety (90) percent of the necessary out-of-area job search not 303 to cumulatively exceed \$1,250.
-304 c) These funds are to assist participants in securing work within the United States when the case manager 305 determines that no suitable work is available in the commuting area in which the worker resides.
-306 d) The participant must file a job search allowance application no later than one year (365 days) after the date 307 of their last total separation from adversely affected employment or from the date of their certification, 308 whichever is later; or 309 e) A participant enrolled in TAA-approved training must file the application not later than six (6) months, 182 310 days after completion.
-311 f) A participant must request approval in writing prior to conducting the out-of-area job search.
-They must have 312 a scheduled and confirmed employment interview in order for the case manager to approve the request.
-313 g) The case manager will not reimburse out-of-area job search expenses without receipts as evidence of actual 314 costs.
-315 h) The participant must complete the out-of-area job search within thirty (30) days from the day when the job 316 search began. - 317
+- 300 1.
+Job Search - 301 a) Certified workers who apply for TAA services may be eligible for Job Search Allowances.
+Job Search - 302 Allowances can cover expenses incurred by participants while seeking employment outside their normal 303 commuting area. - 304 b) Participants may receive reimbursement for one hundred (100) percent of the necessary out-of-area job 305 search not to cumulatively exceed \$1,500. - 306 c) These funds are to assist participants in securing work within the United States when the case manager 307 determines that no suitable work is available in the commuting area in which the worker resides. - 308 d) The participant must file a job search allowance application no later than one year (365 days) after the date 309 of their last total separation from adversely affected employment or from the date of their certification, - 310 whichever is later; or - 311 e) A participant enrolled in TAA-approved training must file the application not later than six (6) months, 182 312 days after completion. - 313 f) A participant must request approval in writing prior to conducting the out-of-area job search.
+They must have 314 a scheduled and confirmed employment interview in order for the case manager to approve the request. - 315 g) The case manager will not reimburse out-of-area job search expenses without receipts as evidence of actual 316 costs. - 317 h) The participant must complete the out-of-area job search within thirty (30) days from the day when the job 318 search began. - 319

-318 2.
+320 2.
 Transportation for Job Search

-- a) The amount allowable for transportation will not exceed the lesser of: - (1) Ninety (90) percent of the actual cost of a round trip by the most economical public transportation the participant can reasonably take from the place of residence to the area of job search; or - (2) Ninety (90) percent of the cost per mile at the prevailing federal mileage rate for round-trip travel by the usual route from the place of residence to the area of job search.
+- 321 a) The amount allowable for transportation will not exceed the lesser of: - (1) Ninety (90) percent of the actual cost of a round trip by the most economical public transportation the participant can reasonably take from the place of residence to the area of job search; or - (2) Ninety (90) percent of the cost per mile at the prevailing federal mileage rate for round-trip travel by the usual route from the place of residence to the area of job search.

-325 3.
+327 3.
 Lodging and Meals for Job Search

-- a) The amount allowable for lodging and meals will not exceed the lesser of: - (1) The actual cost to the participant for lodging and meals while engaged in the job search; or - 328 (2) Fifty (50) percent of the prevailing federal rate for lodging and meal for the locality where the job 329 search is being conducted.
+- 328 a) The amount allowable for lodging and meals will not exceed the lesser of: - (1) The actual cost to the participant for lodging and meals while engaged in the job search; or - (2) Fifty (50) percent of the prevailing federal rate for lodging and meal for the locality where the job search is being conducted.

-331 4.
+333 4.
 Advanced Payments for Job Search

-- a) A case manager may advance an individual up to fifty (50) percent of the amount estimated that theparticipant will need for their approved job search. - b) The advance can be made within 5 days prior to the start of the job search. - c) Such advances will be deducted from remaining payments that comply with this policy.
+334 a) A case manager may advance an individual up to fifty (50) percent of the amount estimated that the 335 participant will need for their approved job search.

+- 336 b) The advance can be made within 5 days prior to the start of the job search. - 337 c) Such advances will be deducted from remaining payments that comply with this policy. - 338 - 339 5.
-337 5.
 Participant Evidence of Job Search

-a) Upon completion of a job search, the participant will certify the following details on the Job Search Allowance Request form:
+- 340 a) Upon completion of a job search, the participant will certify the following details on the Job Search Allowance

+- 341 Request form:

-- 340 (1) Employer contacts made;
+- 342 (1) Employer contacts made; 343

 - (2) Daily lodging and meals expenditures.

-- b) Receipts are required for all lodging and paid transportation expenses incurred during the job search.
+- 344 b) Receipts are required for all lodging and paid transportation expenses incurred during the job search.
 An

-adjustment will be made if the amount of an advance is less or more than the amount to which the individual is
+345 adjustment will be made if the amount of an advance is less or more than the amount to which the individual is 346 entitled.

-entitled.

-- 345

-346 6.
+348 6.
 Relocation